 SimpleMind stores the video locally on your device.
 Because that video is stored on your device only, other devices cannot play back the video.

+A voice memo allows you to record and play back audio.
 After recording a voice memo SimpleMind shows a voice memo icon in the topic.
 Tap the voice memo icon to play back the voice memo.

 To add a voice memo, select the topic you want to add the voice memo to.
 Use the topic toolbar and select the voice memo icon .

 SimpleMind for iPad&iPhone: Adding voice memo’s is only possible if you are connected to a built-in cloud.
 Because of Apple’s security, it is not possible to store/open the recorded file on your device.

 Note!
 In this 1.23 version has a bug allowing you to select “Files” to store your recording.
 This is not possible and after you record your voice memo nothing happens.
 This will be removed in the next update.